emadsidd/Semantic-Search/README.md

 Emad Ahmed Siddiqui and Venkatesh Terikuti contributed to the development of the semantic search system, while Lakshmi Neharika Anchula and Harshit Mehta focused on implementing and evaluating Elasticsearch, as well as curating sample dataset for testing precision and recall.

 ## Acknowledgements
-We deeply appreciate the ongoing support of our mentor, Dr. Xuan Lu, whose guidance and access to computational resources were instrumental in making this work possible.
+We deeply appreciate the ongoing support of our mentor, Dr. Xuan Lu, whose guidance and access to HPC were instrumental in making this work possible.